Electrical Flows for Polylogarithmic Competitive Oblivious Routing: Preliminaries

 \subsection{Oblivious Routing}

 \paragraph*{Graph} We will route on unweighted, undirected graphs.
 Choose an arbitrary orientation of the edges and let $B$ be the $m \times n$ incidence matrix of $G$.
+Denote by $b_e$ the row of $B$ corresponding to edge $e$.

 \paragraph*{Demand} A demand $\chi \in \mathbb{R}^n$ encodes the flow deficit/surplus requirements for each vertex in the graph.
 A demand is \emph{valid} if $\sum_i \chi_i = 0$, that is, the requirements at all the vertices of the graph cancel out.
 Let $X \subseteq \mathbb{R}^n$ denote the space of all valid demands.
-Note that for an edge $e \in G$, the vector $b_e\tp$ corresponding to row $e$ from the incidence matrix has unit demand across the endpoints of $e$ (with the direction of demand decided by the orientation of the edge).
-If the demands are only between pairs of vectors $(s,t)$, then we encode the demands between all pairs of vertices in a \emph{demand vector} $ \dem \in \R^{\binom{n}{2}}$.
+Note that the vector $b_e\tp$ has unit demand across the endpoints of $e$ (with the direction of demand decided by the orientation of the edge).
+If the demands are only between pairs of vertices $(s,t)$, then we encode the demands between all pairs of vertices in a \emph{demand vector} $ \dem \in \R^{\binom{n}{2}}$.

 \paragraph*{Flow} A flow corresponding to a demand $\chi$ is a vector $f \in \mathbb{R}^m$ that ensures that the flow out of a vertex satisfies the demand, namely, $\chi_v + \sum_{u\sim v} f_{uv} = 0$ for all $v \in V$.
 For example, an $(s,t)$-flow is one where the demands of every vertex except $s$ and $t$ are zero.